 - Demonstrated evidence of interest in health research.
 The training follows a mentorship model.
 Therefore, applicants whose research interests are similar to those of the faculty will be given higher consideration.
-A listing of faculty interests and research can be accessed through the Department of Psychology web page.

 - History of personal conduct consistent with the ability to adhere to high standards of student conduct, as outlined in the UMKC Standard for Student Conduct.

 New students are admitted in fall semester only.
 Because we receive applications from many more qualified individuals than can be admitted, admission is competitive.
 All application materials must be received by December 5 to be considered for admission the following fall.
-Visit the Applied Cognitive and Brain Sciences Option web page for current application procedures and links to other helpful application resources.

 Student Learning Outcomes